projectcaluma/caluma/README.md

 ##### Validation classes

-Validation classes validate or amend input data of any mutation.
-It completes permission classes which allow execution of mutations based on updating object whereas validation classes process input data.
+Validation classes can validate or amend input data of any mutation.
+Each mutation is processed in two steps:

+1. Permission classes check if a given mutation is allowed based on the object being mutated, and
+2. Validation classes process (and potentially amend) input data of a given mutation

 A custom validation class defining validations for various mutations looks like this: